locationtech/geomesa/docs/user/lambda/overview.rst

 -------------------

 If features are being added, but not subsequently updated, then an Accumulo, HBase or Cassandra data store can be used directly, without the added complexity of Kafka.
+The Lambda data store could still be used as an in-memory cache of recent features.

 If features don't need to be stored long-term, then the Kafka data store can be used, without the complexity of managing persistent features.
+The Lambda data store could still be used with ``persist`` disabled.

 Integration with Other Data Stores
 ----------------------------------